Bran-hoff/Climate-Crisis-Position/README.md

 AGU provides support for member comments on its position statements ([AGU, 2019a](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GH000265#gh2170-bib-0001)), as well as content‐specific information that may be helpful in the comment process, like fact sheets and issue briefs ([e.g., the Fact Sheet on Climate Change; AGU, n.d.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GH000265#gh2170-bib-0003)).

-## What is a GeoHealth Policy or GeoHealth Position Statement?
+# What is GeoHealth ?

-#### Work in Progress Definitions:
+#### Work in Progress Summary Definitions:  [Read more on this Geohealth Fact Sheet](https://www.agu.org/Share-and-Advocate/Share/Policymakers/Position-Statements/Fact-sheet-Geohealth)

+**Geohealth**: an emerging field of science that uses the intersection of Earth sciences, ecology, and health sciences to understand how environmental changes or exposures affect and impact agricultural, ecological, and human health and disease.
+AGU GeoHealth Section members increase scientific understanding and broaden the study of how climate, pollution, hazards, ecosystems, and agriculture shape human and ecological health, as observed in past and current conditions, and projected for  future scenarios of geophysical processes, health of human individuals and communities, and ecosystem networks on the Earth.

-To qualify as a GeoHealth Policy or GeoHealth-informed decision, an educational or research products or resources used to substantiate the policy position or decision must address the following issues: geo-scalability, info-scalability, and socio-scalability.
+**GeoHealth Policy**: For the purpose of determining AGU GeoHealth member consensus on a shared issue of community interest, to qualify as a GeoHealth Policy or GeoHealth-informed decision, an educational or research products or resources used to substantiate the policy position or decision must address the following issues: geo-scalability, info-scalability, and socio-scalability.

+_Examples of emergent Geohealth research questions include:_ How will greenhouse gas emission regulations imposed for air pollution reduction after forest fires 2015-2020, impact premature death rates in cities impacted by chronic exposure due to urban air pollution?
+How is the 2020 hurricane season preparation impacting drinking water and sanitation infrastructure relative to the global burden of disease ?
+How does weather variability, short term and long term climate trends impact the distribution and exposure of vulnerable populations to viral transmission for vector-borne disease (e.g. Lyme, West Nile) and air-borne disease (e.g. COVID-19, seasonal flu)?

 **Geo-scalability**: geographic scaling for global, community, and individual usability for decisions and communication.